andrewnicols/docs/docs/guides/javascript/index.md

 Arrow functions

   An arrow function is a shorthand way of writing a regular function.
-  They have a number of small but important differences to regular functions which make them easier to use in most cases, but unsuitable in some others.
+  These have several small but important differences to regular functions which make them easier to use in most cases, but unsuitable in some others.

-  They are not suitable for use in code which is not transpiled as Internet Explorer does not offer any support for them.
+  They're not suitable for use in code which isn't transpiled as Internet Explorer doesn't offer any support for them.

   For more information see the [MDN documentation for Arrow function expressions][guides_javascript-mdn-arrow_functions].